 Next, we saw Mexico move toward legalizing the world’s largest market for legal cannabis.
 This would likely happen after November, as lawmakers may postpone the debate on a landmark bill that would decriminalize cannabis, citing inconsistencies that require further discussion.
 When this comes to fruition, Mexico will boast the largest country in the world, by population, to legalize cannabis nationally.
 Mexico has a consumer market of more than 125 million people and has just established rules and regulations that will allow for the creation of the country’s medical cannabis infrastructure.
 Mexico’s cannabis reform effectively sandwiches the United States between two nations with federally legalized cannabis.

-While Mexico’s progress represents an enormous leap forward for the developing global marketplace, it may also put pressure on the Biden administration and the legislative branch of the U.S. government to address federal cannabis reform sooner rather than later.
+While Mexico’s progress represents an enormous leap forward for the developing global marketplace and emerging cannabis markets in 2021, it may also put pressure on the Biden administration and the legislative branch of the U.S. government to address federal cannabis reform sooner rather than later.

 This brings us to a historic vote by the United States House of Representatives to pass the Cannabis Opportunity, Reinvestment and Expungement (MORE) Act.
 While the U.S. Senate is unlikely to pass the Act in its present form, this piece of legislation will have huge consequences going forward.
 The MORE Act presents a very promising foundation and bright future for the commercial cannabis industry in the United States of America, while focusing especially on matters of social equity and racial justice which are aspects of the history of cannabis prohibition in the U.S. that must be addressed.

 Alongside federal legislation, we also saw five states enact cannabis reform measures in the 2020 election – New Jersey, Arizona, Montana, South Dakota, and Mississippi.
-License procurement will be vitally important for businesses interested in establishing a presence in these new markets.
+License procurement will be vitally important for businesses interested in establishing a presence in these emerging cannabis markets in 2021.
 GPS is offering license procurement consulting services to trailblazers looking to strategically grow their operations in these newly opened jurisdictions.